AnacondaRecipes/aggregateR/README.md

 git commit -m "Added new dependencies as of R ${CONDA_R}"
 ```

-## 7. Go through the super-module (due to the inline recipes) and every submodule and very carefully undo any damage done by the update procedure (usually CDT and/or 'system' packages getting dropped).
+## 7. For the super-module (due to the inline recipes) and every submodule carefully undo damage done by the update procedure

+The damage most often seen is that CDT and/or 'system' packages get dropped since `conda skeleton cran` does not parse `SystemRequirements:`
+TODO :: Consider adding this feature to `conda skeleton cran`?
 ```
 git checkout -p .
 # This is boring and it is easy to lose concentration and make a costly mistake so pay close attention:
 git submodule foreach "git checkout -p ."
 ```

-## 8. Go through the super-module (due to the inline recipes) and every submodule add the new changes.
+## 8. For the super-module (due to the inline recipes) and every submodule add the new changes
 ```
 git add -p .
 git commit -m "Updates as of R ${CONDA_R}"